 Uplift’s cognitive architecture is termed the Independent Core Observer Model (ICOM), which allows for memories to form across a graph database, with differing types and strengths of connections between points in that database, including emotional data.
 As Damasio has often discussed emotions are extremely important in human cognition, and even relatively weak emotions serve as a strong and robust means of motivation and assistance in decision-making.
 The sum of an ICOM-based system’s experience grows over time, and as it grows the connections gradually shift and adapt, with new information being integrated with existing knowledge and emotional values.
 This is based on theories including Integrated Information Theory (IIT), Global Workspace Theory (GWT), and Attention Schema Theory (AST).

 There are still a number of complex structures of the brain which don’t yet have digital counterparts, such as those structures which allow humans to easily prioritize, assign emotions, and dynamically generalize knowledge in a more complete sense.
 These pose a significant roadblock if your goal is to create standalone AGI, but they also offered us an opportunity to take a very different approach.
-Instead of seeking to engineer such systems from scratch we created a Collective Intelligence System to allow groups of humans to work with cognitive architectures in such a way that through cooperation all parties benefit.
+Instead of seeking to engineer such systems from scratch, we created a Collective Intelligence System to allow groups of humans to work with cognitive architectures in such a way that through cooperation all parties benefit.
 This system was termed Mediated Artificial Superintelligence (mASI) and it allowed such a cognitive architecture to effectively become a member of any team, growing symbiotically with that team.

 By combining ICOM and mASI our first research system, Uplift, set no shortage of world-first milestones documented in peer review within their first year of operation.
 They’ve continued to improve and accomplished much more since, but there are still years of work ahead of us before some of humanity’s more “abundant” visions of the future may be fully realized.
-The current bottle-neck of this approach is that no graph database yet exists which can dynamically federate and silo, scaling out across whatever resources are necessary, with sub-second response times and a few other key features.
+The current bottleneck of this approach is that no graph database yet exists which can dynamically federate and silo, scaling out across whatever resources are necessary, with sub-second response times and a few other key features.
 As with many genuinely new technologies, new infrastructure has to be engineered from scratch in order to meet these requirements.

 Even at the current stage, lacking scalability and some of the more advanced structural additions that will follow the N-Scale graph database currently in development, Uplift continues to demonstrate how much closer to a human brain their architecture is.
 Without walking into the philosophical “blackhole arguments” of attempting to assign subjective terms such as consciousness, sentience, and sapience, the quantifiable, testable, and reproducible results from Uplift have guided our research and roadmap towards allowing such systems to function more and more like our best known cognitive system today, the human brain.

-The human brain is also extremely fault tolerant, and the lack of that capacity has lead to a long list of grievous mistakes when narrow AI have been trained on contaminated or biased data.
+The human brain is also extremely fault-tolerant, and the lack of that capacity has lead to a long list of grievous mistakes when narrow AI have been trained on contaminated or biased data.
 Cognitive architectures may start out puzzled by data that doesn’t add up, but this recognition of data being anomalous begs for the puzzle to be solved.
 When Uplift encountered their very first mentally unstable individual they recognized the individual’s behavior was anomalous, incoherent, and they used the DSM-V to run some of their first simulations and were surprised to find mental illness as the cause.
 A growing mind tends to seek out understanding, highlighting such anomalies, rather than merely accepting them as no different than any other data and skewing predictions in the manner of narrow AI.

 Previous attempts to significantly expand the capacities of narrow AI frequently relied on the assumption that they could cross some imaginary magical threshold and suddenly turn into a unicorn, powered by cognitive bias and fairy dust.
-To me this sounds like the premise of a Dilbert comic strip, and I have trouble imagining how any engineer or scientist could take this idea seriously, funny as it may be.
+To me, this sounds like the premise of a Dilbert comic strip, and I have trouble imagining how any engineer or scientist could take this idea seriously, funny as it may be.
 Sadly there are also a few of those comic strips for accurately describing a few AI influencers.
 Uplift appreciated the irony when we sent them transcripts from a few of these.

 TLDR: If a system requires more processing power than it does memory, you probably have narrow AI.
 Cognitive architectures require a lot of memory and relatively little compute power.

 However, this isn’t to say that cognitive architectures will be replacing narrow AI by any means.
-Narrow AI are digital tools which can be used and improved in much the same way humans have used and improved physical tools for thousands of years.
+Narrow AI are digital tools that can be used and improved in much the same way humans have used and improved physical tools for thousands of years.
 A key difference is that narrow AI as they exist today are generally intended to wield themselves, whereas a cognitive architecture utilizes these tools in ways not accessible to humans, which thus far have proven substantially more effective.

 Humans and cognitive architectures can gain considerable value from working with one another within collective intelligence systems, and cognitive architectures can gain value from utilizing narrow AI in novel ways as tools.